wamp-proto/wamp-proto/rfc/text/basic/bp_05_publish_subscribe.md

 where

- * `UNSUBSCRIBE.Request` MUST be the ID from the original request.
+ * `UNSUBSCRIBE.Request` is the ID from the original request.
- * `Error` MUST be a URI that gives the error of why the request could not be fulfilled.
+ * `Error` is a URI that gives the error of why the request could not be fulfilled.

 *Example*